Why do immigrants return home

 My only problem was finding a job.
 My wife got a job as a cleaner at the homes of rich people, and I collaborated with the labor exchange and honestly sent out resumes to various IT companies.
 I sent more than twenty resumes per week, and at some point I even stopped worrying about the result.
 I perceived this process as a game: “Refused?
 Well, okay".
 Although I did find some work: I had been repairing laptops for three months and had been counting ballots in local elections for several weeks.

 The circle of my communication at that time was limited, I did not find like-minded Russian émigrés, and I almost did not communicate with the locals.
 By the way, there are not so many Australians in Australia, many more Chinese, with whom I easily found a common language and sometimes spent time.

 Initially, I planned to live in Australia for a couple of years, obtain citizenship and go back.
 But a year later I learned that local laws had changed, and now I need to live not two, but three years.
 This did not suit me: I did not want to live on benefits for another year and suggested that my wife return to Russia.
 She did not want to, because it meant forever losing the right to live in Australia.

-On this basis, we began to quarrel, and in Russia by that time everything was fine: I was offered a job in Moscow, and, waiting for the extension of her visa, I left for 2011 in Moscow alone.
-We would break up anyway, because she wanted to stay in Australia forever, but I didn’t.
+On this basis, we began to quarrel, and in Russia by that time everything was working out again: I was offered a job in Moscow, and after waiting for the extension of her visa, in 2011 I left for Moscow alone.
+We would have parted anyway because she wanted to stay in Australia forever and I didn't.